Skip to main content

 If left untreated, atherosclerosis can potentially lead to serious health problems, like:

-• angina- usually a pain or discomfort in your chest that happens when your heart muscle isn’t getting enough blood
+• Angina.
+A pain or discomfort in your chest that happens when your heart muscle is not getting enough blood supply.

-• coronary heart disease - when the main arteries of your heart become narrowed or blocked by fatty material (plaque) within their walls.
+• Coronary heart disease (CHD).
+When the arteries that supply your heart muscle with blood and oxygen become narrowed or blocked by fatty material (plaque) within their walls.

-• heart attack- if the fatty material breaks down and becomes a blood clot, it can block your artery and cut off the supply of blood to your heart
+• Heart attack.
+If the fatty material becomes unstable and breaks off and a blood clot forms, it can severely narrow or block your artery and cut off the supply of blood to your heart muscle.

 The front cover of BHF booklet, 'Understanding Coronary Heart disease'.
 And features an illustration of a heart and a coronary artery with plaque (fatty build-up).

-Most people with atherosclerosis don’t know they have it because most of the symptoms don’t show up until one of your arteries is narrowed or blocked.
-The most common symptoms of atherosclerosis include:
+Most people with atherosclerosis do not know they have it because most of the symptoms do not show up until one of your arteries is severely narrowed or blocked.
+Symptoms usually depend on the arteries that are affected and the most common include:

-• confusion, as a result of blood not flowing to your brain
+• feeling confused, as a result of limited blood flow to your brain

 • difficulty breathing